Karoshi: China

 In China, the analogous "death by overwork" concept is guolaosi (過勞死 (过劳死)), which in 2014 was reported to be a problem in the country.

 In Eastern Asian countries, like China, many businessmen work long hours and then feel the pressures of expanding and pleasing their networks.
 Making these connections is called building guanxi.
 Connections are a big part of the Chinese business world, and throughout different parts of China, businessmen would meet up in teahouses to take their job outside of the work atmosphere.
 It was important for businessmen to broaden their guanxi relationships, especially with powerful officials or bosses.

 There is a lot of pressure to go to these nightclubs almost every night to drink heavily to move up in the business world.
 It has been shown that this kind of work could lead to health related problems down the line.
 For example, a businessman named Mr. Pan discussed with John Osburg, an anthropologist who wrote "Anxious Wealth: Money and Morality Among China's New Rich," about his health and the need to continue working.
 Mr. Pan, the 'biggest boss in Chengdu,' was in the hospital for 'excessive drinking.'
 This has happened to him before.
 Mr. Pan said, "I can't stop or slow down.
 I have many people whose livelihoods depend on me (literally 'depend on me to eat').
 I've got about fifty employees and even more brothers.
 Their livelihoods depend on my success.
 I have to keep going."

 A 2012 report by Legal Daily found the leading cause of line of duty deaths among police officers was exhaustion related heart attacks, followed by traffic accidents.

 India

 Indian labour law has, in theory, offered protection to labour rights.
 However, the average office worker, women and the IT sector are unofficially forced to work overtime without overtime pay.
-In 2023, Narayana Murthy, co-founder and former CEO of Infosys, stated, "Somehow our youth have the habit of taking not-so-desirable habits from the West.
-My request is that our youngsters must say – 'This is my country.
+In 2023, Narayana Murthy, co-founder and former CEO of Infosys, called out the seemingly low productivity of Indian employees and said, "My request is that our youngsters must say – 'This is my country.
 I want to work 70 hours a week'.
 This is exactly what the Germans and Japanese did after the Second World War".
 This sparked a national debate with many male CEOs strongly supporting 70-hour workweeks to boost productivity and cover losses due to the COVID-19 pandemic.
 A 70-hour workweek translates to working approximately 12 hours a day, for six days a week, a phenomenon unofficially occurring in the IT industry.
+The death of Anna Sebastian Perayil, a 26-year-old chartered accountant, in July 2024, four months after starting work at the Pune EY branch, due to alleged pressure and anxiety caused by overwork, led to nationwide outrage and debate on toxic work culture in India.